Today I talked to a client who’s been having what, in OrgasmLand, we call climax. Meaning he’s been having all kinds of stuff “happening to him.”

 So after he told me the whole story, we worked on one muscle – one piece of money magic that I come back to over and over and over.

 It’s literally a process of connecting with the ground.
+Of coming back home from all that flitting about.

-Here’s a beginning grounding.
+Here’s a beginning grounding exercise.
 No experience necessary.

 Process: Take a deep breath.
 Stop whatever else you’re doing.
 Find a safe place to close your eyes (sometimes a quick trip to the bathroom is just the ticket).
 Take 3 deep breaths.